githubnext/llmorpheus/README.md

   - set ```STRYKER_FILES``` to a quoted comma-separated list of files that you want to be mutated.
 LLMorpheus outputs this list, so you can copy and paste from there.
 Note: There should be no space characters in the list.
   - set the ```MUTANTS_FILE``` environment variable to point to the ```mutants.json``` file that was generated by LLMorpheus
   - ```npx stryker run --usePrecomputed  --mutate $STRYKER_FILES```   (if you leave out the ```---usePrecomputed``` option, Stryker's standard mutation operators will be applied).
 You may supply other options to StrykerJS, see the StrykerJS documentation.
   - the previous command will generate a directory ```reports```.
-You can view Stryker's report by opening ```reports/mutation/mutation.html```
+You can view Stryker's report by opening ```reports/mutation/mutation.html``` in a browser.

-## Running a benchmark using GitHub Actions
+### Running on Actions

-GitHub Actions are set up to run experiments using Perplexity.ai's LLMs.
-You can select Actions for:
-  - "Run tests" running the tests
-  - "Apply Stryker's Standard Mutation Operators" running Stryker's standard mutators
-  - "Mutation Testing Experiment: runs LLMorpheus and then runs Stryker using the inferred mutants

-When you select the last action, a dialog pops up that lets you select various setting, including what template to use, LLM settings etc.

-The latter two Actions will produce a report that contains all relevant information.
-All generated information is available for download.
+The `experiment.yml` workflow runs an experiment on GitHub Actions, producing the final report as an artifact you can download.
+The `mutants` artifact contains all mutants, prompts, and related information computed by LLMorpheus, and the `results` artifact contains the report produced by StrykerJS.

+The `StandardStryker.yml` workflow runs the standard StrykerJS mutators.

+### Reproducing results

+The results of LLMorpheus are non-deterministic, so even if you run it from the same package on the same machine multiple times, you will get different results.
+However, the benchmarking harness records enough data to be able to replay a benchmark run in many cases.

+## License

+This project is licensed under the terms of the MIT open source license.
+Please refer to [MIT](./LICENSE.txt) for the full terms.

+## Maintainers

+- Frank Tip (@franktip)
+- Jon Bell (@jon-bell)
+- Max Schaefer (@max-schaefer)

+## Support

+LLMorpheus is a research prototype and is not officially supported.
+However, if you have questions or feedback, please file an issue and we will do our best to respond.